rutukinnal0191/Rainfall-prediction/README.md

 # Project Overview

 Rainfall prediction plays an important role in agriculture and weather planning.
-This project focuses on predicting whether rainfall will occur or not using Logistic Regression as baseline model and later improved performance by usihng random forest
+This project focuses on predicting whether rainfall will occur or not using Logistic Regression

 The project uses historical weather data, applies basic preprocessing, builds a prediction model, and visualizes the results using histograms.